citrix/citrix-daas-rest-go/citrixorchestration/docs/SiteSettingsResponseModel.md

 HasSupportedAuthenticators returns a boolean if a field has been set.

+### GetAllowedCorsOriginsForIwa

+`func (o *SiteSettingsResponseModel) GetAllowedCorsOriginsForIwa() []string`

+GetAllowedCorsOriginsForIwa returns the AllowedCorsOriginsForIwa field if non-nil, zero value otherwise.

+### GetAllowedCorsOriginsForIwaOk

+`func (o *SiteSettingsResponseModel) GetAllowedCorsOriginsForIwaOk() (*[]string, bool)`

+GetAllowedCorsOriginsForIwaOk returns a tuple with the AllowedCorsOriginsForIwa field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAllowedCorsOriginsForIwa

+`func (o *SiteSettingsResponseModel) SetAllowedCorsOriginsForIwa(v []string)`

+SetAllowedCorsOriginsForIwa sets AllowedCorsOriginsForIwa field to given value.

+### HasAllowedCorsOriginsForIwa

+`func (o *SiteSettingsResponseModel) HasAllowedCorsOriginsForIwa() bool`

+HasAllowedCorsOriginsForIwa returns a boolean if a field has been set.

+### SetAllowedCorsOriginsForIwaNil

+`func (o *SiteSettingsResponseModel) SetAllowedCorsOriginsForIwaNil(b bool)`

+ SetAllowedCorsOriginsForIwaNil sets the value for AllowedCorsOriginsForIwa to be an explicit nil

+### UnsetAllowedCorsOriginsForIwa
+`func (o *SiteSettingsResponseModel) UnsetAllowedCorsOriginsForIwa()`

+UnsetAllowedCorsOriginsForIwa ensures that no value is present for AllowedCorsOriginsForIwa, not even an explicit nil
+### GetMultiSites

+`func (o *SiteSettingsResponseModel) GetMultiSites() []MultiSiteModel`

+GetMultiSites returns the MultiSites field if non-nil, zero value otherwise.

+### GetMultiSitesOk

+`func (o *SiteSettingsResponseModel) GetMultiSitesOk() (*[]MultiSiteModel, bool)`

+GetMultiSitesOk returns a tuple with the MultiSites field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMultiSites

+`func (o *SiteSettingsResponseModel) SetMultiSites(v []MultiSiteModel)`

+SetMultiSites sets MultiSites field to given value.

+### HasMultiSites

+`func (o *SiteSettingsResponseModel) HasMultiSites() bool`

+HasMultiSites returns a boolean if a field has been set.

+### SetMultiSitesNil

+`func (o *SiteSettingsResponseModel) SetMultiSitesNil(b bool)`

+ SetMultiSitesNil sets the value for MultiSites to be an explicit nil

+### UnsetMultiSites
+`func (o *SiteSettingsResponseModel) UnsetMultiSites()`

+UnsetMultiSites ensures that no value is present for MultiSites, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)